Administrative Leave for Outstanding Job Performance - UTDPP1093

 - The manager/supervisor must submit a completed request form, along with a copy of the most recent performance evaluation, and submit the documents to the appropriate department head, dean or vice president for review and approval.
 The approval shall proceed up through the supervisory chain (for example, department head to dean) and include the appropriate vice president.

-- If approved, the nomination form and recent performance appraisal will be forwarded to the Office of Human Resources - Employee Relations for final review and approval.
+- If approved at the school or division level, the nomination form will be forwarded to the President’s designee, the CHRO, in Office of Human Resources for final review and approval.